-There are a number of sources of flooding you may be at risk from:
+There are a number of sources of flooding you may be at risk from.

-- Surface water flooding - is caused by the build-up of storm water on surfaces, often when these surfaces are hard paved, or where there is too much rainfall for the soil to handle.
-Surface water flooding is our responsibility.
+Surface water flooding is caused by the build-up of storm water on surfaces, often when these surfaces are hard paved, or where there is too much rainfall for the soil to handle.

 Managing the risk of flooding from ordinary watercourses is the responsibility of both us and the riparian owner of that watercourse.

 During heavy rainfall, the water level in the ground may rise to so much that it floods basements, or emergence of groundwater at the surface may cause damage to properties and infrastructure.
-Managing groundwater flooding is our responsibility.

 It is an unlikely source of danger to any property due to the strict regulations and maintenance schedules used by reservoir operators.